jbgerth/jbgerth.github.io/_posts/2020-08-30-terminal-setup-for-windows.md

 ---
 layout: post
 title: "My terminal setup for Windows"
-description: "A usable Linux terminal on a Windows machine"
+description: "Seeing how it is done on Mac and bringing it home to my Windows machine"
 categories: [terminal]
 tags: [terminal, windows, linux, setup, development]
 redirect_from: